mjhoffmeister/blog/_jacob_cycle/2024-03-07-laban-outwits-jacob.md

 In the light of morning, Jacob discovers the deception.
 He echoes the words of Isaac to Esau when they discovered Jacob's deception in [Genesis 27:35](https://biblia.com/bible/esv/genesis/27/35):
 "Your brother came deceitfully..."[^14] Laban responds, literally, "It is not done in our place to give the younger before the firstborn."
-"Our Pplace" *m<sup>e</sup>qome* recalls Bethel, which was just a "place" (*maqom*) to Jacob before God revealed himself and Jacob renamed it.
-There, God promised Jacob that he would be with him wherever he went ([Genesis 28:15](https://biblia.com/bible/esv/genesis/28/15).)
+"Our place" *m<sup>e</sup>qome* again recalls Bethel and God's promise to be with Jacob.
 Laban's statement about it not being their custom to give the younger before the firstborn leaves Jacob speechless.
 What he had done to Isaac and Esau is now being done to him.
 He elevated himself, the younger, above Esau, the firstborn.
 The reminder of Bethel is set in tension with Jacob experiencing the wrong he's inflicted on others.
 It can be viewed as God's discipline to reshape Jacob and demonstrate that he can and will work through his chosen one, regardless of his failings.

 Instead of a verbal response, Jacob silently accepts Laban's offer to work another seven years for Rachel.
 We're perhaps intended to wonder if this is the appropriate response.
 In Biblical narrative,